 The W.K.
-Kellogg Arabian Horse Center was established in 1925 by the cereal magnate W.K.
-Kellogg of Battle Creek, Michigan.
+Kellogg Arabian Horse Center was established in 1925 by the cereal magnate Will Keith Kellogg of Battle Creek, Michigan.
 In his quest to fulfill a childhood dream, W.K.
 Kellogg sought out the finest Arabian bloodlines of the day to begin a breeding program at his winter home in Pomona, California.
 He acquired horses from within the United States and abroad, importing several horses from Lady Wentworth’s famed Crabbet Arabian Stud in England.

-The ranch became a destination for 1920s Hollywood stars to visit rare Arabian horses, and Kellogg’s horses appeared in several films.
+The ranch became a popular destination for 1920s Hollywood stars to visit rare Arabian horses, and Kellogg’s horses appeared in several films.
 The ranch became so popular that a show was established on Sundays in order to better showcase the Arabian horses.

 W.K.
 Kellogg presented the ranch to the state of California in 1932 with the stipulation that the Arabian breeding program and the Sunday Shows be maintained.